cmdelcarmen/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

-Written by Caroline Del Carmen.
+Written by Caroline Del Carmen, with some early work done By Jose Vazquez
+in my BaseModel class.

 Project Goals: